 (b) All financial activity for the operation of the collaborative shall be considered general fund activity with the exception of activities relative to grants, gifts or contracts.

-(c) The budget shall delineate the tuition rates, membership dues and fees-for-service to be paid by the member districts and non-member districts.
+(c) The budget shall delineate the tuition rates, membership dues and fees-for-service or surcharges, if applicable, to be paid by the member districts and non-member districts.

 (d) Tuition rates and fees-for-service shall be based on the combined cost of providing collaborative programs and services.